Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach

-According to Equation \ref{eq:sim}, learning the similarity function $F_s$ is essentially learning the parameters $\theta_s$ of $\text{MLP}_4$.
-The rationale underlying the learning is that information with identical labels exhibit greater similarity than information with distinct labels in their representation space \citep{frosst2019analyzing}.
-Therefore, we design the contrastive learning sub-module that learns the parameters $\theta_s$ via the objective of maximizing the similarity between identically labeled information in the transformed representation space while minimizing the similarity between distinctly labeled information.
-More specifically, for each piece of source domain information characterized by feature vector $\textbf{x}$, we randomly select another piece of source domain information, bearing the same label, as its positive peer.
+To learn the parameters $\theta_s$ of $\text{MLP}_4$, we employ a contrastive learning technique that maximizes the similarities between a focal information instance and its positive peers while minimizing the similarities with its negative peers.
+Peers can be defined in two ways \citep{le-khac_contrastive_2020}: the supervised way, which uses label information to identify positive and negative peers for a focal instance \citep{khosla_supervised_2020}, and the unsupervised way, which relies on heuristics to define peer relationships \citep{chen2020simple}.
+Given that information instances in source domains have labels, we opt for the supervised way.
+Specifically, for each piece of source domain information characterized by feature vector $\textbf{x}$, we randomly select another piece of source domain information, bearing the same label, as its positive peer \citep{gunel2021supervised}.
 We denote the feature vector of the positive peer as $\textbf{x}^+$.
-In addition, we randomly select $m$ other pieces of source domain information, each having the opposite label of the focal information characterized by $\textbf{x}$, to serve as its negative peers.
+In addition, we randomly select $m$ other pieces of source domain information, each having the opposite label of the focal information instance characterized by $\textbf{x}$, to serve as its negative peers \citep{chen2022dual}.
 We denote the feature vectors of these negative peers as $\textbf{x}_l^-$, $l=1,2,\dots,m$.
-The objective is thus to maximize the similarity $F_s(\textbf{x},\textbf{x}^+)$ between $\textbf{x}$ and $\textbf{x}^+$, while minimizing the similarity $F_s(\textbf{x},\textbf{x}_l^-)$ between $\textbf{x}$ and $\textbf{x}_l^-$, $l=1,2,\dots,m$.
-Accordingly, the contrastive learning sub-module learns the similarity function by minimizing the following loss summed over all labelled source domain information:
+The objective is to maximize the similarity $F_s(\textbf{x},\textbf{x}^+)$ between $\textbf{x}$ and $\textbf{x}^+$, while minimizing the similarity $F_s(\textbf{x},\textbf{x}_l^-)$ between $\textbf{x}$ and $\textbf{x}_l^-$, $l=1,2,\dots,m$.
+Accordingly, the parameters $\theta_s$ are learned by minimizing the InfoNCE loss commonly used by contrastive learning methods \citep{oord2018representation, chen2020simple}:

-where $X^S=\cup_{j=1}^{k} {X}^{S_j}$, $F_s$ is given in Equation \ref{eq:sim}, and $0<\tau<1$ is a hyperparameter.\footnotemark By minimizing $\mathcal{L}_s$ w.r.t. $\theta_s$, this sub-module learns $F_s$ that measures the similarity between two pieces of information in their transformed representation space such that identically labeled information are close to each other and distinctly labeled information are distant from each other.
+where $X^S=\cup_{j=1}^{k} {X}^{S_j}$, $F_s$ is given in Equation \ref{eq:sim}, and $0<\tau<1$ is a hyperparameter.\footnotemark By minimizing $\mathcal{L}_s$ w.r.t. $\theta_s$, this submodule learns $F_s$ that measures the similarity between two pieces of information in their transformed representation space such that identically labeled information instances are close to each other and distinctly labeled information instances are distant from each other.